SandraCoburn/typescript-practice/README.md

 - If we type this command: tsc -W The compiler will watch for changes in our src directory

-#### To have the compiler and TS working together without having to run the save and execute commands every time we make a change we can install a json file and nodemon to keep track of changes
+#### To have the compiler and TS working together without having to run the save and execute commands every time we make a change to json package, we can install a json file and nodemon to keep track of changes by doing npm start

 ```
 npm init -y